-To be as safe as possible, members rely on Trust Badges, earned by levels of checks and verifications, such as doing a criminal background check, and user reviews.
-Members can also request third party references.
+To be as safe as possible, most websites do some sort of checks and verifications, such as doing a criminal background check and user reviews.
 To pet sit at the more desirable homes, it’s known that members must have a series of good ratings, which can be achieved by doing a few local pet sitting stints first.
 Amazing opportunities have included oceanfront lodging in Australia, a central London flat, and a private villa in the Spanish countryside.
 There are also long-term listings in case you want to relocate or test out a new city.

-Members say TrustedHousesitters is a cheap way to travel and stay in nice houses, while ensuring your pets are cared for by fellow animal lovers in the comfort of their own home.
+Pet sitting exchanges might be a cheap way to travel and stay in nice houses while ensuring your pets are cared for by fellow animal lovers in the comfort of their own home.
 It’s also a great way to keep your pets on their normal schedule as much as possible.
 Advocates of sitting, swapping, or renting often mention that staying in someone’s home takes them outside the tourist bubble and helps them forge a deeper connection to a community and place.
 Include dogs in the mix and the experience deepens even more.